rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 The `apply` method defines the actor's behavior using Akka's `Behaviors.receive` method:

 #### `In.Execute` case
-1. **Logging**: Logs that code execution has started.
+1. Logging: Logs that code execution has started.
-2. **Running Docker Command**: Constructs and runs a Docker command with a 2-second timeout and memory limits.
+2. Running Docker Command: Constructs and runs a Docker command with a 2-second timeout and memory limits.
     - The Docker command binds the `engine` volume, sets the working directory to `/data`, and runs the provided compiler and file within the specified Docker image.
-3. **Handling Streams**: Handles both the standard and error streams from the Docker process.
+3. Handling Streams: Handles both the standard and error streams from the Docker process.
-4. **Reading Output**: Reads the success and error streams and joins them with the exit code.
+4. Reading Output: Reads the success and error streams and joins them with the exit code.
-5. **Deleting File**: Schedules the file for deletion to free up memory.
+5. Deleting File: Schedules the file for deletion to free up memory.
-6. **Piping Result**: Uses `ctx.pipeToSelf` to handle the asynchronous execution result.
+6. Piping Result: Uses `ctx.pipeToSelf` to handle the asynchronous execution result.
     - On success, checks the exit code and constructs appropriate messages (`ExecutionFailed` for specific exit codes or `ExecutionSucceeded`).
     - On failure, logs the exception and constructs an `ExecutionFailed` message.

 #### `In.ExecutionSucceeded` case
-1. **Logging**: Logs successful execution.
+1. Logging: Logs successful execution.
-2. **Replying**: Sends an `ExecutionSucceeded` message to the requester.
+2. Replying: Sends an `ExecutionSucceeded` message to the requester.
-3. **Stopping Behavior**: Stops the actor.
+3. Stopping Behavior: Stops the actor.

 #### `In.ExecutionFailed` case
-1. **Logging**: Logs the failure reason.
+1. Logging: Logs the failure reason.
-2. **Replying**: Sends an `ExecutionFailed` message to the requester.
+2. Replying: Sends an `ExecutionFailed` message to the requester.
-3. **Stopping Behavior**: Stops the actor.
+3. Stopping Behavior: Stops the actor.

 #### Helper Methods
-1. **readOutput**: Defines a sink that reads ByteString input, converts it to a UTF-8 string, and checks if the output size exceeds the maximum allowed size.
+1. readOutput: Defines a sink that reads ByteString input, converts it to a UTF-8 string, and checks if the output size exceeds the maximum allowed size.
-2. **src**: Creates a source from an input stream.
+2. src: Creates a source from an input stream.
-3. **run**: Executes a command using `sys.runtime.exec` and returns a future of the process.
+3. run: Executes a command using `sys.runtime.exec` and returns a future of the process.

 #### Detailed Workflow
-1. **Execution Start**: When the `Execute` message is received, the actor starts by logging the event.
+1. Execution Start: When the `Execute` message is received, the actor starts by logging the event.
-2. **Docker Command**: It then constructs and runs the Docker command with specified limits.
+2. Docker Command: It then constructs and runs the Docker command with specified limits.
-3. **Stream Handling**: Both the success and error streams from the Docker process are handled and read concurrently.
+3. Stream Handling: Both the success and error streams from the Docker process are handled and read concurrently.
-4. **Output Management**: The output is read and checked against the maximum allowed size.
+4. Output Management: The output is read and checked against the maximum allowed size.
-5. **File Deletion**: The file is scheduled for deletion to free up memory.
+5. File Deletion: The file is scheduled for deletion to free up memory.
-6. **Result Handling**: The result of the execution (success or failure) is handled and appropriate messages are constructed and sent to the requester.
+6. Result Handling: The result of the execution (success or failure) is handled and appropriate messages are constructed and sent to the requester.
-7. **Actor Lifecycle**: Depending on the message (`ExecutionSucceeded` or `ExecutionFailed`), the actor stops itself after sending the reply.
+7. Actor Lifecycle: Depending on the message (`ExecutionSucceeded` or `ExecutionFailed`), the actor stops itself after sending the reply.

 This code ensures that code execution is managed efficiently within a controlled environment (Docker) and handles different outcomes (success, failure, timeouts, and memory limits) gracefully.